AndrewJBateman/Vue-vuetify-api-app/README.md

 * [Vue framework v2.6](https://vuejs.org/)
 * [vuex v3](https://vuex.vuejs.org/)
 * [Vue DevTools extension for Chrome](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) was useful for debugging and seeing what was happening with the state when Vuex was used.
+* [Electron](https://www.electronjs.org/) to build a cross-platform desktop app.

 ## :floppy_disk: Setup

-Run `npm run serve` then navigate to `http://localhost:8080/`.
+* For a dev server: run `npm run electron:serve` then navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## :computer: Code Examples